People and process

 Producers

-In a shared service model, the Producers have a role in configuring the system to meet the needs of the different consumers.
-Their responsibilities include:
+In a shared service model, the producers have a role in configuring the system to meet the needs of the different consumers.
+Their responsibilities include the following.

-- Operating Boundary and ensuring it is available as a tier-0, mission-critical service.
+- Operating Boundary and ensuring it is available as a mission-critical service.

-- Ensuring workflows are clearly defined for application teams.
+- Ensuring workflows are well-defined for application teams.

-- Set up integration between Boundary and Vault for dynamic credentials.
+- Set up integration between Boundary and Vault Enterprise for dynamic credentials.

-- Work closely with cross functional teams to identify and targets/hosts to Boundary.
+- Work with cross-functional teams to identify targets/hosts to Boundary.

 Consumers